Criglersville in Madison County, Virginia — The American South (Mid-Atlantic)

 Erected by Shenandoah National Park.

 Other nearby markers.
-Old Man in the Mountain (here, next to this marker); Visiblity-Endangered? (a few steps from this marker); Appalachian Trail High Point (approx. one mile away); Civilian Conservation Corps (approx. 1.3 miles away); Construction of the Skyline Drive (approx. 2.1 miles away); Old Rag (approx. 2.3 miles away); Civilian Conservation Camp (approx. 2.8 miles away); Shenandoah National Park (approx. 3˝ miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Old Man in the Mountain (here, next to this marker); Visiblity-Endangered? (a few steps from this marker); Appalachian Trail High Point (approx. one mile away); Civilian Conservation Corps (approx. 1.3 miles away); If These Walls Could Talk (approx. 1.6 miles away); Shenandoah's Centerpiece (approx. 1.7 miles away); Construction of the Skyline Drive (approx. 2.1 miles away); Old Rag (approx. 2.3 miles away).

 More about this marker.
 In the upper center is a photo of the profile of Stony Man, directly to your left.
 Can you see a face?
 On the right is a photo showing Red spruce and balsam fir, both cold climate plants, survive on top of Stony Man as relicts, species that persist from a climate of the past.
 At the bottom of the marker is a panorama of the view highlighting Massanutten Mountain, New Market Gap (13 miles), Shenandoah Valley, Luray, Lake Arrowhead, and North Mountain (26 miles).